forem/forem-browser-extension/README.md

   "flicker" when navigating there.
 - The content is placed in an iframe to preserve privacy so other Forems couldn't read other parts of the HTML and figure out where else you've been.
-Forems should not be able to see what other Forems you are subscribed to (unless for some future explicitely opted-in feature if that were to be relevant)
+Forems should not be able to see what other Forems you are subscribed to (unless for some future explicitly opted-in feature if that were to be relevant)
 - The application fetches compatible/good standing Forems from `forem.com/valid_forems.json`